 The Inn has been in the ownership of the Buchanan family for nearly 35 years spanning across two generations.
-Our senior staff are Anne Sargerson, Amanda McCabe, Darren Clemmit and Claire Beaumont – they and their teams will be looking after you during your stay with us.
+Our senior staff are Peter Steadman, Darren Clemmit, Anna Spencer and Anne Sargerson – they and their teams will be looking after you during your stay with us.

 Rachel and Sarah can be found at reception, ready to help you with planning your day or your next trip.
 The housekeeping department is in the capable hands of Anne and her team.

 The kitchen is run by Darren Clemmit supported by the rest of the brigade, working hard to make sure you are delighted with everything we put before you.

 Next door (up the street) you will find Feast our café.
-Sarah is in charge of front of house.
+Where our fantastic chef and manager, Tom, will look after you.

 Our main aim is for you to really enjoy your time at The White Swan Inn and for us to have fun looking after you.
 While you are with us please do not be afraid to let us know if there is anything else we can do for you to achieve these aims.

 You can feel the history of this old inn in the atmospheric public rooms sitting by the side of the roaring fires and in the very fabric of the stones of the building that have seen so many travellers come and go over the centuries.

 Originally built in 1532 as a four-room cottage, it was soon extended and pressed into service as a coaching inn for the York to Whitby stagecoach.
 It was also used by devious smugglers moving salt from Whitby via Saltersgate to York.

 Still visible today at the side of the old stone building are the joist stones that once supported an aerial walkway.
 It went from what is now Bedroom 2 across the alley and into the small entrance next door, also still visible.
 According to the legend, when the Excise man came looking for salt and was busy searching the cellars, the smugglers used this route to transfer the salt next door.
 If only today’s Excise man was as stupid!